Criomby/timetreat/README.md

 This project was heavily inspired by [`bartib`](https://github.com/nikolassv/bartib) by nikolassv.

 I used his project for work to keep track of what I had been working on and how long my working days were becoming and it did a great job at it.
 However, one of the main drawbacks of the program were the non-standard logging format which hasn't changed despite various PRs and for which I ended up writing a Python script to automate the conversion to JSON entries for archiving and further processing.
 This is the main reason why I created timetreat and I came up with some more quality-of-life improvements along the way.

-As I am no professional in Go (yet) I made use of Google Gemini in addition to the official docs as a wiki to ask various things about how Go works and how I can implement certain functions.
-However, it made quite severe mistakes along the way and it is currently difficult to get working code out of it.
-This led me to gaining a pretty good understanding of the language and the algorithms used while debugging, especially for reading & parsing files in buffers from the end of a file and the Go module system.

 ## Other Projects